“Hey friend. You had your high beams on me there.”

 Whatever you say, Sir!

 Linda had left the key out for us to sneak into our suite downstairs.
 We tiptoed into the quaintly decorated room, leaving crickets chirping quietly outside.
 Pine cones and hunter green hues greeted us.
 I love outdoorsy things!
+Nature has always been a friend of mine.
 There were moose and black bear knick knacks all around the room.
 Canada geese on the quilt.
 Wrought iron towel bars hung in the bathroom, twisted into whitetail deer silhouettes.

 Morning blues